23 January 2019, 09:00

 The Inverness and Highland City-Region Deal is a joint initiative supported by up to £315m investment from the UK (£53m) and Scottish (£135m) governments, The Highland Council, HIE and the University of the Highland and Islands, aimed at stimulating sustainable regional economic growth.

-We’re Highlands and Islands Enterprise, the Scottish Government’s economic and community development agency for a region covering more than half of Scotland, including more than 90 inhabited islands.
+Highlands and Islands Enterprise (HIE) is the Scottish Government’s economic and community development agency for a region covering more than half of Scotland, including more than 90 inhabited islands.
 We work with communities, enterprises, and stakeholders to unlock our region’s potential for growth and progress, while driving fair work and net zero practices.

 Our purpose is to build and sustain a greener, fairer and more resilient region that benefits everyone.
 We offer support and investment to a wide range of projects that deliver on our priorities, which include a growing workforce, increased productivity, innovation and wages, and a just transition to net zero.